Cards rally past Cubs 5-3 in 11 innings, take rubber game - WHIZ News

 Yepez lined his tiebreaking hit and Donovan delivered off Daniel Norris (0-4), who had pitched a perfect 10th inning.

-Genesis Cabrera (3-1) tossed four innings in relief of Adam Wainwright, including a perfect 11th, and allowed a run on two hits for the win.
+Genesis Cabrera (3-1) tossed four innings in relief of Adam Wainwright, including a perfect 11th, and allowed a run on two hits while striking out five for the win.

+It was Cabrera’s longest outing since throwing 4 2/3 innings in a start against Cincinnati on June 4, 2019.
+Before Sunday’s game, the 25-year-old lefty quipped to manager Oliver Marmol he felt strong.

+“He said ‘I have four innings in me,’” Marmol said.
+“And I took him up on it.

 St. Louis won for the sixth time in eight games and took the rubber match of a five-game series.
 The Cardinals tied it at 3 in the ninth after Chicago broke through for a 3-2 lead in the eighth.